-The Sony WH-CH710N were released alongside the Sony WF-XB800 wireless earbuds in April 2020... which turns out to be a decent time to release noise-cancelling headphones now that everyone is working from home.
+The Sony WH-CH710N were released alongside the Sony WF-XB800 wireless earbuds in April 2020... which turned out to be a decent time to release noise-cancelling headphones, because so many people started working from home.

-In terms of pricing, the Sony WH-CH710N are in the mid-range for a pair of over-ear headphones at $199 (£130, around AU$300), but are actually one of the more affordable pairs of noise-cancelling headphones on the market, especially coming from a large, well-known company like Sony.
+In terms of pricing, the Sony WH-CH710N launched in the mid-range for a pair of over-ear headphones at $199 (£130, around AU$300), but were actually one of the more affordable pairs of noise-cancelling headphones on the market, especially coming from a large, well-known company like Sony.

 In terms of aesthetics, there’s a lot to like about the WH-CH710N - they’re relatively slim for a pair of over-ear headphones and the all-matte-black exterior looks pretty classy.
 They're the kind of headphones you could wear on public transportation without drawing attention and while they certainly could be a bit more form-fitting, they're certainly not the bulkiest cans on our test bench.

 Put them on and you'll be surprised at how light they are.
 Weighing in at 223g/7.87oz, they don’t put a ton of pressure on your head when wearing them however the drawback is that they're mostly plastic and the padding is minimal.

 On the right earcup you’ll find your basic control buttons for volume and play/pause, plus a button that controls noise cancellation and ambient sound, two features we’ll talk about more in a minute.
 You can hold the middle button to bring up your assistant, but you won’t be able to activate it just by saying ‘Hey Siri’ or ‘OK, Google’ as neither come built into the headphones.
 On the left earcup are a 3.5mm aux port, a power/paring button and USB Type-C port that’s used for charging.